rsksmart/RSKIPs/IPs/RSKIP387.md

 To register an ordinal, the following method can be called:

-`function registerBtcTransactionWithOrdinals(bytes btcTxSerialized, int height, bytes pmtSerialized) payable`
+`function registerBtcTransactionWithOrdinals(bytes btcTxSerialized, int height, bytes pmtSerialized) payable returns (int executionStatus)`

 This method will register the UTXOs as independent entities.
 Each UTXO registered will be assigned a serial number (or index) starting from 0 on each transaction.
 This serial number matches the UTXO output index.
 If there are outputs that are not transfers to the federation ordinal address, then those serial numbers will be skipped.